Website and Intranet Design

 Problems maintaining email addresses?
 Check out our JavaScript Email solution.

-Yes, an advanced website really is software, not just HTML.
+An advanced website really is software, not just HTML.
 CGI (Common Gateway Interface) and other server-side programs are typically written in C, C++, PHP, Perl, Python, Ruby, Java or even calls to UNIX/Linux shell commands.
 With increasing interactive web technologies, even the client side is becoming more a software implementation.

 Creating websites that are efficient and easy to maintain requires understanding good software design and engineering practices.
 If your online software tools, forms and scripts don't work well it reflects poorly on the products and services your website promotes.

-So-called "dynamic HTML" (DHTML) requires understanding JavaScript and CSS (Cascading Style Sheets).
+"Dynamic HTML" (DHTML) requires understanding JavaScript and CSS (Cascading Style Sheets).
 Unfortunately supporting older browsers is a headache; even browsers that claim to be W3C compliant implement these differently.
 And complex browser detection and browser-specific code is not the answer!

 Advanced so-called Web 2.0 sites require an understanding of AJAX (Asynchronous JavaScript and XML) technologies, as well as understanding the hype and buzz.
 AJAX does not require data formatting in XML, and preventing unnecessary page loads to enhance interactivity and performance can often be accomplished without an XMLHttpRequest to the server.

-Designing, configuring and maintaining large complex websites.
+Designing, configuring and maintaining large complex websites

 Do you need help with your web software package such as Sirsi Unicorn iBistro running on UNIX, Solaris or Linux?
 Send us an SOS!